Alessandro Jaker, Ph.D.

 Hi!
 My name's Alex I am a phonologist and fieldworker, specializing in Dene (Athapaskan) languages.

 I recently completed a Postdoctoral Fellowship in Linguistics at the University of Toronto.
+I currently teach at Sisseton Wahpeton College.
 I hope you enjoy this website.

 In recent years, all of my teaching has been with First Nations / Native American communities, including Navajo Language Academy (in AZ/NM) and Dene Literacy classes (in Yellowknife).
 In the past, I have also taught Italian classes, and TA'd for linguistics classes.
 I currently teach at Sisseton Wahpeton College.

 My joint article with Phil Howson, An Acoustic Study of Tetsǫ́t'ıné Stress, has been published in Phonology.

 My article Tetsǫ́t'ıné Prefix Vowel Length: Evidence for Systematic Underspecification has been published in NLLT.